OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/03-fading-led.md

 //  * will be used a whole bunch
 //  * cleaner looking code and good practice -->

-The system call to `fast-gpio` is powerful, but it has a lot of syntax like the `%d` placeholders that we don't want to be typing over and over again.
+The system call to `fast-gpio` is powerful, but it has a lot of variable placeholders such as `%d` that we don't want to be typing over and over again.
 So, we wrapped this unwieldy call into its own **function** in order to have a readable and much nicer Python interface for setting the PWM duty cycle.
 This function takes in the following arguments:

 * GPIO pin number
 * Frequency